Effective field theory for dissipative photons from higher-form symmetries: Summary and discussions

 It would also be interesting to explore how the interplay between explicit symmetry breaking and dissipation modifies the dynamics of Nambu--Goldstone modes.
 For spontaneously broken internal 0-form symmetries, Nambu--Goldstone modes are classified into type-A and type-B, depending on whether the broken generators form canonical pairs~\cite{Nielsen:1975hm,Watanabe:2012hr,Hidaka:2012ym}.
 Type-A modes exhibit linear dispersion relations, while type-B modes display quadratic dispersions as a consequence of their nontrivial commutation relations.
 In the presence of higher-form symmetries, the interplay between explicit breaking, dissipation, and type-B structures is expected to further modify these dispersion relations, giving rise to quadratic dispersion relations and the coexistence of propagating and diffusive collective modes~\cite{Sogabe:2019gif,Hidaka:2020ucc}.
 It would be interesting to study these phenomena from the viewpoint of the Schwinger--Keldysh effective theory.

 Finally, it would be interesting to extend the present framework to gauge theories hosting fractonic excitations.
 Fractons~\cite{annurev:/content/journals/10.1146/annurev-conmatphys-040721-023549,Gromov:2022cxa} are collective excitations with restricted mobility and have been studied extensively in condensed matter physics.
 It is well established that higher-rank gauge theories naturally realize such restricted worldline dynamics~\cite{Pretko:2017kvd,Pretko:2016kxt,Pretko:2016lgv,Perez:2023uwt}.
-More recently, it has been shown that these theories can be understood as arising from the spontaneous breaking of higher-form symmetries whose conserved charges do not commute with spatial translations, with the resulting symmetry algebra directly dictating the mobility constraints of excitations \cite{Hirono:2022dci}.
+More recently, it has been shown that these theories can be understood as arising from the spontaneous breaking of higher-form symmetries whose conserved charges do not commute with spatial translations, with the resulting symmetry algebra directly dictating the mobility constraints of excitations~\cite{Hirono:2022dci}.
 It would therefore be interesting to extend the Schwinger--Keldysh effective field theory framework to such nonuniform higher-form symmetries, enabling a systematic treatment of dissipative effects in fractonic gauge theories.

 \acknowledgments We are grateful to Noriyuki Sogabe for useful discussions.
+Y.\,A. also thanks Masaru Hongo for fruitful communications.
 G.\,Y. is supported by the Kondo Memorial Foundation and the Honors Program for Graduate Schools in Science, Engineering and Informatics, the University of Osaka.
 Y.\,A. is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers JP23H01174 and JP23K25870.
 Y.\,H. is supported in part by JSPS KAKENHI Grant Numbers JP22H05111, JP22H05118, JP24K23186, and by JST, PRESTO Grant Number JPMJPR24K8.